panoptic-labs/docs/docs/developers/smart-contracts-overview.md

 ---

 # Smart contracts overview
-Panoptic is a protocol that facilitates the trading of Panoptions, which are options-like instruments with fixed gamma between two prices that operate on a streaming premium model.
+Panoptic is a protocol that facilitates the trading of [Panoptions](/docs/terms/panoption), which are perpetual options instruments with fixed gamma between two prices that operate on a [streaming premium model](/docs/product/streamia).
 Under the hood, this consists of two components:
-- A lending market for Uniswap liquidity chunks that allows option sellers (lenders) to earn a multiplier on Uniswap fees paid by borrowers (option buyers) that utilize their liquidity.
+1. A lending market for Uniswap liquidity chunks that allows option sellers (lenders) to earn a [multiplier](/docs/product/spread) on Uniswap fees paid by borrowers (option buyers) that utilize their liquidity.
-- An undercollateralized, commissions-based token lending protocol that gives option sellers flexibility in managing their positions — allowing them to modify their payoffs and LP on Uniswap with more capital efficiency.
+2. An [undercollateralized](/docs/product/leverage), [commissions-based](/docs/panoptic-protocol/commission) token [lending protocol](/blog/bringing-passive-liquidity-to-uniswap) that gives option sellers flexibility in managing their positions — allowing them to modify their payoffs and LP on Uniswap with more capital efficiency.

 ---
 ## Architecture & Contracts (Panoptic V1.1)